benleis1/elispdoc/README.md

-Simple tool to provide a javadoc like pipeline for elisp files that outputs a markdown file made out of comments with interspersed code blocks This is intended as an alternative to writing a config file in an org file and tangling it where you want the comments and code to be first class but also want to publish documentation built from it.
-Embed any markdown you want in comments and it will render properly in the transformed doc buffer.
+Simple tool to provide a javadoc like pipeline for elisp files that outputs a markdown file made out of comments with interspersed code blocks

+This is intended as an alternative to writing a config file in an org file and tangling it where you want the comments and code to be first class but also want to publish documentation built from it.
+Embed any markdown/org you want in comments and it will render properly in the transformed doc buffer.

 Usage:  eld-process-elisp-to-doc-buffer (buffername)
 A new buffer will be created with the transformed code within it.

+To determine the output format customize elispdoc-syntax.
+Its set to markdown by default.

 Transforms done:
  - all code is blocked together
  - comment prefixes `;` are removed
  - triple comments  `;;;` are turned into headers
  - Emacs variables filtered on the first line

-TODO: add support for outputting as org as well
+ - Subheaders added for a functions
+ - TOC inserted after Code: comment

-TODO: add variable support in headers and sort option for toc
+- TODO: add variable support in headers and sort option for toc

 # Code:
 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->